GANESH23012861/ENCODER8TO3DATAFLOW/README.md

 /* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by:A.Pugazh sozhan
+Developed by: selvaganesh R

-RegisterNumber: 212224240121
+RegisterNumber: 212223230200
 ```
 //exp5- encoder_8x3
 module ex5(din,a,b,c);